A Brief Look at Establishing Paternity

 If the paternity test requested by a judge shows that the alleged parent is actually the father of the child, the court will proceed to hammer out a child custody and child support arrangement.
 The child will now have rights, such as potential entitlement to inherit the estate of the parent and as well as healthcare coverage.
 If the test proves that the parent is not the father, no further intervention is expected from them.

-This update is provided by the firm and Miami family law attorneys at Rafool, LLC.
+This update is provided by the firm and Miami family law lawyers of Rafool, LLC.
 We have a strong reputation throughout Florida and we have numerous years of experience representing clients involved in complex divorce cases as well as other family law matters.
 Should you have any domestic or family issues, we are here to assist you by providing educated advice and skilled, professional advocacy.
 Call 305-567-9400 to speak with one of our family law attorneys Miami.

 This information is provided for educational or informational purposes only and should not be construed as legal advice.
 The information is not provided in the course of an attorney-client relationship and is not intended to substitute for legal advice.